sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/devops/managed/cost_estimation.md

 ## How to calculate the cost of a managed instance

 > ⚠️ **IMPORTANT:** This provides a _rough estimate_ to the best of our ability, infrastructure pricing estimates are not trivial to do accurately and actual costs are always subject to change.
-The goal of this is to give you a rough estimate of costs, not an exact amount.<br><br>ℹ️ If unsure about anything with pricing for a managed instance, message `@delivery-support` in the [#delivery slack channel](https://sourcegraph.slack.com/archives/C02E4HE42BX) – ensure you include all the information needed for the resource calculator and any extra information about why you need help.
+The goal of this is to give you a rough estimate of costs, not an exact amount.<br><br>ℹ️ If unsure about anything with pricing for a managed instance, message `@devops-support` in the [#cloud-devops] – ensure you include all the information needed for the resource calculator and any extra information about why you need help.

 Several data points are needed to work out the cost: